-The increasing use of social media is a threat because of the presence of firms like Facebook.
-These firms compete against Google’s business, especially in online digital advertising.
-The same external factor is considered an opportunity in this part of the PESTEL/PESTLE analysis because of growth in social media operations.
-For example, riding this sociocultural trend, Google could innovate its YouTube operations to further grow its customer base.
-In addition, the rising diversity of online users creates opportunities to improve the business through technological tools and innovation.
-Google could improve its algorithms to match the diversity of customers and their preferences.
-In contrast, rising criticism against companies’ use of personal information is a social external factor that adds hostility in the remote or macro-environment, especially against online firms that use personal information and related data for digital advertisements.
-Overall, this part of the PESTEL/PESTLE analysis of Google LLC shows that, despite sociocultural threats, there are opportunities to boost the corporation’s performance.
-The business needs strategies that holistically address the identified external factors.
-Google LLC’s marketing mix or 4Ps help entice more customers, based on these existing social/sociocultural trends.
+The increasing use of social media is a threat because of aggressive competition.
+Other firms compete with Google, especially in online digital advertising through social media operations, as in the case of Facebook.
+The same external factor is considered an opportunity in this part of the PESTLE analysis because of growth in social media operations.
+For example, riding this sociocultural trend, Google can innovate its YouTube operations to further grow its customer base.
+In addition, this PESTEL analysis indicates the rising diversity of online users that creates opportunities to improve the company’s business performance through technological tools and innovation.
+Google can improve its algorithms to match the diversity of customers and their preferences.
+In contrast, rising criticism against companies’ use of personal information is a social factor that adds hostility in Alphabet’s remote or macro-environment, especially against online firms that use personal information and related data for digital advertisements.
+Overall, this part of the PESTEL analysis of Google shows that, despite sociocultural threats, there are opportunities to boost the corporation’s performance.
+The IT business needs strategies that holistically address the identified external factors.
+Google’s (Alphabet’s) marketing mix or 4P helps entice more customers, based on these social/sociocultural trends.

-The technological nature of Google’s business means that technological external factors significantly impact the firm and its remote or macro-environment.
-The PESTEL/PESTLE analysis model considers technological trends as makers or breakers of technology businesses.
+The technological nature of Google’s business means that technological factors significantly impact the firm and its industry environment.
+The PESTLE analysis model considers technological trends as makers or breakers of Alphabet’s technology business.
 The following are the technological factors in Google’s industry environment:

 - Growing Internet access in developing countries (opportunity)